Dedomena-exerevnitis/mids-w207-kaggle/W207_Project_Outline.md

 - Precise description of modeling base tables.

   - What are the rows/columns of X (the predictors)?

+    After finalizing the data preparation, especially feature selection and construction, we will have a detailed explanation of X.

   - What is y (the target)?

     The output data y for training and development data set is the win (1) or lose (0) label of the first team in the matchup for each game.
     However, because we are predicting the winning probability by logistic model, the target of the deployment or the output of the model y is the probability that the first team (lowest team #) will win.
 To minimize duplication, team pairs are always listed with the smaller number team pair first.

 ## Modeling

-- What model are we using?
-Why?
+- Model that we are using

   We plan to use a logistic regression model as the base model because we are dealing with a binary outcome (win vs. loss), and predicting the winning probability of the first team in each matchup.
 But we will try the concept of bootstrapping from random forest to improve the model.

-- Assumptions?
+- Assumptions

   Because we are using the logistic regression, we assume